Map Begin Function - C++ Programming Tutorial

 The first element is: {10, 10}

-In the above example, begin function is used to return an iterator pointing to the first element in the mymap map.
+The begin method is employed to retrieve an iterator that points to the initial element within the mymap map.